 Check out Rise25 to learn more about our done-for-you lead generation and done-for-you podcast services.

-Welcome to the revolution, the Smart Business Revolution Podcast, where we ask today’s most successful entrepreneurs to share the tools and strategies they use to build relationships and connections to grow their revenue.
+Welcome to the Revolution, the Smart Business Revolution Podcast, where we asked today’s most successful entrepreneurs to share the tools and strategies they use to build relationships and connections to grow their revenue.
 Now, your host for the revolution, John Corcoran.

 John Corcoran 0:40